-Samuel Bader, Edmund Bertschinger, Robert Birgeneau, Ling Miao and Dirk Jan Bukman, Patricia Burchat, David Cammack, Roberto Car, Robert Austin and Shirley Chan, Maria Chan, Deborah Chung, Wyatt Technology Corporation, Thomas DeTemple, Anonymous Donor, Michael Douglas, Witten/Nappi Charitable Fund, Richard Furnstahl, Beverly Hartline, Edward Haugland, Theodore Hodapp, Julia Wang-Ping Hsu, Mark Hybertsen, Marc Kastner, Robert Knepper, Sadamichi Maekawa, Martin Maltz, James McGroddy, Ernest Moniz, Teri Odom, David Platts, Helen and Dan Quinn, Zhifeng Ren, Elsa Garmire and Bob Russell, Myriam Sarachik, S.R.
-Seshadri, Mary Shoaf, Barbara Shrauner, Edwin Thomas, Gordon Thomas, Joshua Veazey, Robert Wheeler, Qihua Xiong, Nai-Chang Yeh
+Samuel Bader, Edmund Bertschinger, Robert Birgeneau, Ling Miao and Dirk Jan Bukman, Patricia Burchat, David Cammack, Roberto Car, Robert Austin and Shirley Chan, Maria Chan, Tracy Chen, Deborah Chung, Wyatt Technology Corporation, Thomas DeTemple, Anonymous Donor, Michael Douglas, Witten/Nappi Charitable Fund, Richard Furnstahl, Beverly Hartline, Edward Haugland, Theodore Hodapp, Julia Wang-Ping Hsu, Mark Hybertsen, Marc Kastner, Robert Knepper, Chun Ning Lau, Sadamichi Maekawa, Martin Maltz, James McGroddy, Ernest Moniz, Benjamin Ocko, Teri Odom, David Platts, Helen and Dan Quinn, Zhifeng Ren, Elsa Garmire and Bob Russell, Myriam Sarachik, S.R.
+Seshadri, Mary Shoaf, Barbara Shrauner, Lorraine Solomon, Gordon Thomas, Edwin Thomas, Joshua Veazey, Robert Wheeler, Qihua Xiong, Nai-Chang Yeh

-Julie Kim-Zajonz and Robert Benward, Donald S. and Ann Bethune, Dennis Clougherty, Morrel Cohen, Marla Dowell, Elizabeth Dussan, Haiyan Gao, Laura Greene, Shengxi Huang, Roger Kirby, Thomas Mallouk, Hope Michelsen, Julia Phillips, George Schmiedeshoff, Joseph Serene, Frieda Stahl, Stephen Steadman, James Stith, Howard Stone, Mary Ann Sweeney, Sophie Vandebroek
+Julie Kim-Zajonz and Robert Benward, Donald S. and Ann Bethune, Dennis Clougherty, Morrel Cohen, Marla Dowell, Elizabeth Dussan, Haiyan Gao, Laura Greene, Shengxi Huang, Roger Kirby, Thomas Mallouk, Hope Michelsen, Julia Phillips, Daniel Rugar, George Schmiedeshoff, Joseph Serene, Frieda Stahl, Stephen Steadman, James Stith, Howard Stone, Mary Ann Sweeney, Sophie Vandebroek, Marion White